 Cockrell Hill is a very small city located in the state of Texas.
 With a population of 3,686 people and just one neighborhood, Cockrell Hill is the 453rd largest community in Texas.

-When you are in Cockrell Hill, you'll notice that it is more blue-collar than most other communities in America.
-46.06% of Cockrell Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cockrell Hill is a blue-collar town, with 46.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cockrell Hill is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Cockrell Hill who work in office and administrative support (14.07%), maintenance occupations (9.69%), and sales jobs (6.48%).

 The per capita income in Cockrell Hill in 2022 was $24,208, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $96,832 for a family of four.
 However, Cockrell Hill contains both very wealthy and poor people as well.